Welcome to the Hospice House Network

 Our mission is to provide a forum for collaboration, problem solving and sharing for the benefit of hospice care facilities across the country and for the patients and families they serve.

-Our vision is to build a sense of community and support among hospice professionals who have - or want to have - experience with hospice-managed, facility-based care, which we call a special setting for the special kind of caring that is hospice.
+Our vision is to build a sense of community and support among hospice professionals who have - or want to have - experience with hospice-managed, facility-based care, which we consider a special setting for the special kind of caring that is hospice.

 In the future, we will be adding more resources, photos and links in the Members-only section of this website, as well as new and back issues of the newsletter.